Counselling Service

 Referrals

 We accept self-referrals and referrals via other organisations with the client’s permission.
-Once a referral has been received, the client is contacted and booked an assessment with a qualified counsellor.
-After the assessment, the client will be allocated a counsellor, given a start date and time.
+Once a referral has been received, the client will be contacted by a qualified counsellor to arrange a telephone assessment.
+After the assessment, the client will be allocated a counsellor who will make an appontment to meet with a counsellor.
+The initial session is an opportunity to explore whether it is the right service before making any firm commitment and allows people to decide whether this is the right service for them.